-- Strong economic performance of primary industries - Appropriate access to and wise management of natural resources - Safe, healthy and biosecure industries - A strong voice for primary industries - Excellence in people, innovation and service delivery.
+- Strong economic performance of primary industries - · Appropriate access to and wise management of natural resources - Safe, healthy and biosecure industries - · A strong voice for primary industries - Excellence in people, innovation and service delivery.

-The Structure of DPI
+The structure of NSW DPI

-The CEO of Forests NSW, Mr. Nick Roberts sits on the DPI Board of Management along with eight other DPI Directors, each of whom heads a Division within the Organisation.
-The structure reported below is current as of November 2008 and reflects changes made after the 2008 NSW mini-budget.
+The CEO of Forests NSW, Mr. Nick Roberts sits on the NSW DPI Board of Management along with eight other NSW DPI Directors, each of whom heads a Division within the organisation.